vorugantia/indstudy/README.md

-# Horace Mann Independent Study 2017-18

-## Quantifying media bias in major news outlets
+# High school independent study: Quantifying media bias in major news outlets

-https://sites.google.com/view/arjun-independent-study
+See a showcase of my results on the following site: https://sites.google.com/view/arjun-independent-study